cloin/snow-demo-setup/eda/README.md

 In above command, `-S` tells `ansible-rulebook` where to look for source plugins.
 Typically, these source plugins would be contained within an ansible collection, but this flag works well for testing.

+`--print-events` is useful to show the entire event that triggered the action.
+With this enabled, you'll see all event data printed before the playbook output.

 The `--env-vars` flag passes the specified environment variables into the execution of this rulebook.
 These environment variables match the names of the variable pulled in as a part of the arguents passed into the source plugin as defined in the source configuration in the rulebook:

 ~~~